Earthbert/PP-labs-and-assignments/README.md

-# Programming Paradigms - Labs and Homeworks
+# Programming Paradigms - Labs and Assignments